pratikp2/C_plus_plus_programming/Interview Preperation/Operating System/3_OS_Concepts.md

 2. Variable Sized Partition :
 	-- Entire memory block is treated as single block.
-If some process requires some amount of space only that amount of space is allocated instead of allocatiog entire partition.
+If some process requires some amount of space only that amount of space is allocated instead of allocating entire partition.
 	-- No internal fragmentation.
 	-- Hard to manage compared to fixed size partition tech.